Dr Eric Levi

 MBBS (Melbourne), B.Sc, PGDipSurgAnat, MPH&TM, FRACS

 Eric is a triple-Fellowship trained Specialist Otolaryngologist (Ear Nose & Throat), Head & Neck Surgeon based in Melbourne, Australia.
 He has completed Fellowships in Head & Neck Surgery, Facial Plastic & Reconstructive Surgery and Paediatric Otolaryngology in Canada, Australia and New Zealand.
-He has subspecialty interests in adult head & neck cancer, sinus diseases, salivary glands, paediatric complex airway reconstruction, paediatric head & neck tumours, vascular malformation, sleep surgery, rhinoplasty and otoplasty.
+He has subspecialty interests in adult head & neck cancer, sinus diseases, conditions of the salivary glands, paediatric complex airway reconstruction, paediatric head & neck tumours, vascular malformation, sleep surgery, reconstructive rhinoplasty and otoplasty.
 Eric is an Honorary Fellow at Murdoch Children’s Research Institute, a Clinical Senior Lecturer at The University of Melbourne and a Supervisor of Surgical Training at RCH.
 He is currently undertaking a Master in Health Administration.

 Eric writes & speaks regularly on other medical matters close to his heart including leadership, teaching and Doctors’ well-being.
 Eric has been an invited speaker at several National and International Conferences.
 Eric is a member of The Australian Society of Otolaryngology Head & Neck Surgery, The Australian and New Zealand Head & Neck Cancer Society, The Australian and New Zealand Society of Paediatric Otorhinolaryngology, The Laryngology Society of Australia, The International Society for the Study of Vascular Anomalies and The Royal Australasian College of Surgeons’ Academy of Surgical Educators.